Lalasa1234/CyberbullyingDetection/README.md

 ### Coding Blocks 👩‍💻👩‍💻 💬

-*EDA and Data Preprocessing to remove unwanted columns, treat missing values and ensure the right datatypes of columns*
+*EDA and Feature Engineering to remove unwanted columns, treat missing values and ensure the right datatypes of columns*

+*Data Processing using Regex and NLTK*

+- Convert to lower case

+- Remove all hastags (#), handles (@), hyperlinks (http)

+- Remove all characters except numbers or alphabets (emoticons and unwanted characters)

+- Remove stopwords and lemmatize

-Defining the PyTorch Dataset and Dataloader functions along with specific transformations for image data and masked data
+*Defining the PyTorch Dataset and Dataloader functions along with specific transformations for image data and masked data*

 Defining the encoder/upsampling, bottleneck and decoder/downsampling block along with skip connections from encoder to its corresponding decoder